Anorth1997/FinancialOnlineBudgetingSystem/SETUP.md

 > pip install passlib.hash

 Make sure you have the MySQL installed correctly, otherwise you wouldn't be able to install the flask_mysqldb package
+The download for windows can be found [here](https://dev.mysql.com/downloads/installer/)

 ## RUNNING THE APPLICATION